Nastar Cookies: Indonesian Pineapple Tarts That Melt in the Mouth

 Nastar = Pineapple Tart

 The difference is that pineapple tarts are shaped like mini pies.
-While Kue Nastar is more like cookies and shaped in either a small ball shape or crescent, etc. ย And filled with pineapple jam.
+In contrast, Kue Nastar is more like cookies and shaped in either a small ball shape or a crescent.
+And filled with pineapple jam.

 They are crumbly and have a finger-food kind of size.
 Similar to cookies.